 Prince Frederick Harbor & Bigge Island (Wuuyuru)

-Prince Frederick Harbor is one of the Kimberley’s most spectacular locations at the southern end of York Sound.
-The harbor is dotted with islands lined with mangroves and monsoon rainforests, set against a backdrop of ochre-hued escarpment.
-White-bellied sea eagles and other birds of prey are often seen here, and at low tide, expansive mudflats reveal large populations of mudskippers and mangrove crabs.
-Take the Xplorer tender vessels on a cruise up Porosus Creek to view some striking rock formations.
-Bigge Island’s indigenous name is “Wuuyuru,” per the Wunambal people.
+Prince Frederick Harbor is one of the Kimberley’s most spectacular locations.
+The harbor is dotted with islands lined with mangroves and monsoon rainforests, set against a backdrop of ochre-hued escarpments.
+White-bellied sea eagles and other birds of prey are often seen here, and at low tide expansive mudflats reveal large populations of mud-skippers and mangrove crabs.
+Cruise up Porosus Creek to view some striking rock formations.
+Bigge Island’s Indigenous name is Wuuyuru, and the Indigenous Group of the area is the Wunambal people.

 Prince Regent River & Careening Bay (Wunbung-Gu)

-King Cascade (“Mambulbada”) is a classically beautiful terraced waterfall and is one of the most photographed waterfalls in the Kimberley.
+King Cascade is a classically beautiful terraced waterfall and is one of the most photographed waterfalls in the Kimberley.
 Falling from a considerable height and around 165 feet across, water tumbles down a staggered terrace of Kimberley sandstone.
-Layer upon layer of the ochre-hued and blackened rock sprouts grasses, mosses and ferns in a sort of lushly vegetated hanging garden.
-Reach King Cascade after cruising in Xplorer tender vessels down the Prince Regent River which is a remarkable anomaly as the river runs dead straight along a fault line.
-The indigenous group here is the Dambimangari people.
+Layer upon layer of ochre-hued and blackened rock sprouts grasses, mosses and ferns in a sort of lushly vegetated hanging garden.
+Reach King Cascade after cruising in the Xplorer tender vessels down the steep-sided Prince Regent River which is a remarkable anomaly as the river runs dead straight along a fault line.

 Montgomery Reef (Yowjab)

-Montgomery Reef is a biologically diverse area covering over 155 square miles and was named by Phillip Parker King.
-Twice daily, as the sea recedes in mammoth 36-foot tides, Montgomery Reef rises from the Indian Ocean in a cascade of rushing water, revealing a flat-topped reef pockmarked with rockpools and rivulets.
-Opportunistic birds, turtles and dolphins take advantage of the emerging reef, feeding on marine life left exposed in rock pools.
-Montgomery Reef’s indigenous name is “Yowjab,” and the channel “Wilyjaru,” according to the Dambimangari people.
+Montgomery Reef is a biologically diverse area covering over 115 square miles and was named by Phillip Parker King.
+Twice daily, as the sea recedes in mammoth 36-foot tides, Montgomery Reef rises from the Indian Ocean in a cascade of rushing water revealing a flat-topped reef pockmarked with rock pools and rivulets.

 Horizontal Falls (Garaanngaddim) & Buccaneer Archipelago

 The Horizontal Falls are one of the Kimberley’s biggest attractions and are a result of the mammoth 36-foot tides the Kimberley is renowned for.
-The Horizontal Falls, described by David Attenborough as “one of the greatest natural wonders of the world,” are created as the ocean thunders through a narrow gorge in the McLarty Ranges.
+Naturalist David Attenborough described the Horizontal Falls as “one of the greatest natural wonders of the world.”
+This natural phenomenon has been created as the ocean thunders through a narrow gorge in the McLarty Ranges.
 Water builds up on one side and is forcibly pushed through the bottleneck, creating a rushing horizontal waterfall of swiftly flowing seawater.
-Riding the rapids on Zodiac inflatable tenders is a trip highlight.
-The Horizontal Falls are known as “Garaanngaddim” to the local indigenous group, the Dambimangari people.
+Riding the rapids on Zodiac inflatable tenders is one of the highlights of Kimberley expedition cruises.

 Talbot Bay is at the heart of the Buccaneer Archipelago, where rocks on the 800 or so islands are estimated at over 2 billion years old.
 At Cyclone Creek, see evidence of massive geological forces in the impressive rock formations and cruise through the Iron Islands, past Koolan Island, before enjoying sunset drinks at Nares Point.

-Subject to weather and tides, explore the Lacepede Islands’ lagoons by Xplorer and Zodiac tender vessels.
-This protected class-A nature reserve is a significant seabird nesting rookery for brown boobies and roseate terns.
+The Lacepede Islands are a protected class-A nature reserve and are significant as a seabird nesting rookery for brown boobies and roseate terns.
 Other species often sighted at the Lacepedes include Australian Pelicans, frigate birds, egrets and gulls.
 The four low-lying islands are also an important breeding and nesting habitat for green turtles.
+If weather and tide conditions are suitable, explore the lagoons by Xplorer and Zodiac tender vessels.

 As the incredible Kimberley adventure draws to a close, on the last evening aboard, enjoy the captain’s farewell drinks amongst new-found friends.